 The following sanctioning panel procedures are generally followed.
 The COD reserves the right to adjust these procedures as the Chair deems appropriate.
 As described in Section XV, special procedures will be employed for sexual misconduct sanctioning panels.

-A. The sanctioning panel is scheduled as soon as is reasonably possible after any Investigation is completed and the respondent's written response has been received by the OSC staff or after the deadline for submission has passed.
+A. The sanctioning panel is scheduled as soon as is reasonably possible after any Investigation is completed and the respondent's written response has been received by the OSCCS staff or after the deadline for submission has passed.

 B. In cases of a student organization, the governing council responsible for that student organization shall be notified of the pending case and be invited to submit a letter to the COD about the case.

-C. The OSC will notify a complainant and respondent of the sanctioning panel date and provide both parties with guidelines for submitting documents for the sanctioning panel and a date by which any documents to be presented at the sanctioning panel must be submitted.
+C. The OSCCS will notify a complainant and respondent of the sanctioning panel date and provide both parties with guidelines for submitting documents for the sanctioning panel and a date by which any documents to be presented at the sanctioning panel must be submitted.

 i.
 All parties are required to affirm that materials they submit to the COD are their own work.
 Outside collaborators, including an advisor, must be cited.